Darienites fear for children walking along busy stretch of Route 1

 Corbett was one of a group of concerned Post Road residents who attended the meeting, at which improvements to the state-owned Route 1 corridor was a subject.

-Earlier in 2017, according to First Selectman Jayme Stevenson, the town got word that the state Department of Transportation (DOT) had plans to repave the Post Road from Stamford to Norwalk.
+Earlier in 2017, according to First Selectman Jayme Stevenson, the town got word the state Department of Transportation had plans to repave the Post Road from Stamford to Norwalk.

-“I got very excited about that because we had on the shelf the Southwestern Regional Planning Authority’s (SWRPA) Route 1 Corridor Study,” Stevenson explained.
+“I got very excited about that because we had on the shelf the Southwestern Regional Planning Authority’s Route 1 Corridor Study,” Stevenson said.

-The road diet would’ve sought to reduce lane widths, number of lanes and add amenities like crosswalks, sidewalks, and signage.
+The road diet would have sought to reduce lane widths, number of lanes and add amenities like crosswalks, sidewalks and signage.

-Proponents of the diet, including Stevenson, were hopeful that the diet might slow down traffic along stretches like the Flats, make the Post Road less attractive to motorists traveling on I-95, and make the route safer for pedestrians and cyclists.
+Proponents of the diet, including Stevenson, were hopeful the diet might slow down traffic along stretches like the Flats, make the Post Road less attractive to motorists traveling on I-95 and make the route safer for pedestrians and cyclists.

-Opponents, including the Police Commission, which is the town’s traffic authority, were wary of the ways in which it would add to congestion after a peer review of SWRPA’s plan from Mike Galante, of Frederick P. Clarke Associates suggested the diet might exacerbate already poor traffic conditions.
+Opponents, including the Police Commission, which is the town’s traffic authority, were wary of the ways in which it would add to congestion after a peer review of the authority’s plan from Mike Galante, of Frederick P. Clarke Associates, suggested the diet might exacerbate already poor traffic conditions.

 “Those are the things that we are working toward, in light of the fact that we can’t have a road diet,” Stevenson said.

-The Police Commission is again to discuss improvements at their Wednesday, Sept.
-13 meeting.
+The Police Commission were to have discussed improvements at its Wednesday, Sept.
+13, meeting.

-With him were his wife Pamela Kiernan, who has been a vocal proponent of increased pedestrian safety in the area, Autumn Howard, who collected 71 signatures on a petition asking for improved safety measures on the road, and Joe Calvey whose four children walk or bike to school most days of the year.
+With him were his wife, Pamela Kiernan, who has been a vocal proponent of increased pedestrian safety in the area; Autumn Howard, who collected 71 signatures on a petition asking for improved safety measures on the road, and Joe Calve, whose four children walk or bike to school most days of the year.

 “I’m so fearful for my children that they’re going to end up smashed.
-I mean, I’m afraid to walk with them,” Calvey said.
+I mean, I’m afraid to walk with them,” Calve said.